prisms-center/phaseField/applications/corrosion/corrosion.md

 \end{equation}
 $$

-The evolution of $\psi$ employs the advective Cahn-Hilliard equation, but with the opposite sign of the advective source term in Eq. \eqref{CH_eta}:
+The evolution of $\psi$ employs the advective Cahn-Hilliard equation, but with the opposite sign of the advective source term:

 $$
 \begin{equation}